-The Western Road Corridor is a 22-kilometre deviation of the Bruce Highway from Burnett Highway intersection south of Rockhamption to north of Glenlee.
-The bypass is envisioned to include a new crossing of the Fitzroy River and will utilise two kilometres of the Capricorn Highway, in the process of being duplicated through the Capricorn Highway Duplication (Rockhampton to Gracemere) project.
+The Western Road Corridor is a 22-kilometre deviation of the Bruce Highway from the Burnett Highway intersection south of Rockhamption to north of Glenlee.
+The bypass is envisioned to include a new crossing of the Fitzroy River and will utilise two kilometres of the Capricorn Highway, which is being duplicated separately through the Capricorn Highway Duplication (Rockhampton to Gracemere) project.

 |Procuring Agency:||Department of Transport and Main Roads|

 |Successful Tenderer:||Design - A Joint Venture comprising Jacobs and SMEC|

 |Feb 2017||$65 million was allocated by the Federal and Queensland governments in February 2017 to commence planning and preservation works for the Ring Road.|